US STOCKS-Wall Street ends sharply lower as chipmakers and megacaps slide

 Sept 15 (Reuters) - U.S. stocks ended sharply lower on Friday as chipmakers dropped on concerns about weak consumer demand, while rising Treasury yields pressured Amazon AMZN.O and other megacap growth companies.

-Chip equipment makers Applied Materials AMAT.O, Lam Research LRCX.O and KLA Corp KLAC.O all dropped after Reuters reported TSMC 2330.TW had asked its major vendors to delay deliveries.
+Chip equipment makers Applied Materials AMAT.O, Lam Research LRCX.O and KLA Corp KLAC.O all dropped more than 4%after Reuters reported TSMC 2330.TW had asked its major vendors to delay deliveries.

-Nvidia NVDA.O, Advanced Micro Devices AMD.O, Broadcom AVGO.O and Micron Technology MU.O also fell, pulling down the Philadelphia Semiconductor index .SOX.
+Nvidia NVDA.O dropped 3.7%, Advanced Micro Devices AMD.O lost 4.8% and Broadcom AVGO.O and Micron Technology MU.O each fell over 2%, pulling down the Philadelphia Semiconductor index .SOX down about 3% for the session.

 Stoking worries over chip demand from automakers, the United Auto Workers' union launched simultaneous strikes at factories of General Motors GM.N, Ford F.N and Chrysler parent Stellantis STLAM.MI.